Oil, Gas and LNG

 Whether an acquisition involves a single asset or an entire integrated oil and gas company, our firm offers complete and strategic representation.
 Working with local counsel as necessary, our lawyers assist in all phases of the acquisition process including:

-- Finalizing details of deal structure, transfer of title, tax, lien priority and securities compliance;
+- Finalizing details of deal structure, transfer of title, tax, lien priority and securities compliance

-- Negotiating and drafting transaction documents;
+- Negotiating and drafting transaction documents

-- Ensuring that due diligence, title, contract issues, environmental assessments, and regulatory review are properly completed; and
+- Ensuring that due diligence, title, contract issues, environmental assessments, and regulatory review are properly completed

-- Obtaining third-party consents and waivers, such as consents to assign and preferential purchase rights.
+- Obtaining third-party consents and waivers, such as consents to assign and preferential purchase rights

 We have experience in a broad range of oil and gas assets, property and entity acquisitions, and exploration, production, development and transportation transactions.
 Our work involves oil and gas projects throughout the US, including offshore Gulf of Mexico and California, the Outer Continental Shelf and deepwater as well as international oil and gas transactions in Africa, Asia, Central Asia, Europe, the Middle East and South America.
 In connection with our oil and gas experience, our firm also provides environmental, tax, real estate, corporate/partnership, securities, antitrust, maritime, bankruptcy, litigation, international and labor advice and support with respect to issues which may arise in the course of an oil and gas transaction.

 Transactions require extensive dealings with regulatory agencies, and we work with clients to complete all required state, federal and foreign governmental filings and notices with the appropriate agencies.
-Our oil and gas regulatory practice group regularly confers with a range of authorities and we maintain strategic relationships with a number of agencies.
+Our oil and gas regulatory practice group regularly confers with a range of authorities, and we maintain strategic relationships with a number of agencies.

 Finance Counsel